Main sequence: Parameters

 where σ is the Stefan–Boltzmann constant.
 As the position of a star on the HR diagram shows its approximate luminosity, this relation can be used to estimate its radius.

 The mass, radius, and luminosity of a star are closely interlinked, and their respective values can be approximated by three relations.
 First is the Stefan–Boltzmann law, which relates the luminosity L, the radius R and the surface temperature T_{eff}.
 Second is the mass–luminosity relation, which relates the luminosity L and the mass M. Finally, the relationship between M and R is close to linear.
 The ratio of M to R increases by a factor of only three over 2.5 orders of magnitude of M. This relation is roughly proportional to the star's inner temperature T_{I}, and its extremely slow increase reflects the fact that the rate of energy generation in the core strongly depends on this temperature, whereas it has to fit the mass-luminosity relation.
 Thus, a too-high or too-low temperature will result in stellar instability.

 A better approximation is to take ε = L/M, the energy generation rate per unit mass, as ε is proportional to T_{I}^{15}, where T_{I} is the core temperature.
 This is suitable for stars at least as massive as the Sun, exhibiting the CNO cycle, and gives the better fit R ∝ M^{0.78}.

 Sample parameters

 The table below shows typical values for stars along the main sequence.
-The values of luminosity (L), radius (R), and mass (M) are relative to the Sun—a dwarf star with a spectral classification of G2 V. The actual values for a star may vary by as much as 20–30% from the values listed below.
+The values of luminosity (L), radius (R), and mass (M) are relative to the Sun—a dwarf star with a spectral classification of G2 V. The actual values for a star may vary by as much as 20–30% from the values listed below due to metallicity and age.